xcp-ng/xcp-ng-build-env/README.md

 Clone this repository (outside any container), then use `build.sh` to generate the images for the wanted releases of XCP-ng.
+Note that Docker and Podman store container images separately.

 ```
 Usage: ./build.sh {version_of_XCP_ng}